mhle510/swatIP/README.md

 ## Datasets and SWAT version
 Forcing inputs include:
-1. Catchment Attributes
+ * Catchment Attributes
    * Digital elevation model (hydroshed dem)
    * Land use (modis land use)
    * Soil (FAO)
-They are used to
- * delinate watershed (dem)
- * create hydrologic response unit (hru) (dem, land use, soil)
+   * They are used to: delinate watershed (dem), and create hydrologic response unit (hru) (dem, land use, soil)
-2. Climatic Datasets
+* Climatic Datasets
    * Daily precipitation (GPM IMERG Final run)
-  * Daily air maximum and minimum tempeature (CFSV2) They are used as
+   * Daily air maximum and minimum tempeature (CFSV2)
- * forcing input in SWAT Editor
+   * They are used as forcing input in SWAT Editor
-These forcing inputs have been tested successfully with
- * QGIS 2.61 and QSWAT v1.7, and SWAT Editor 2012.10_5.21
+ * These forcing inputs have been tested successfully with QGIS 2.61 and QSWAT v1.7, and SWAT Editor 2012.10_5.21

-Demo data in this code is from Le et al. 2022 (see Citations section)
+ * Demo data in this code is from Le et al. 2022 (see Citations section)

 ## Citations
 If you find my codes useful, please cite the following papers:

-Le, M. H., Lakshmi, V., Bolten, J., & Bui, D. D. (2020).
+* Le, M. H., Lakshmi, V., Bolten, J., & Bui, D. D. (2020).
 Adequacy of Satellite-derived Precipitation Estimate for Hydrological modeling in Vietnam Basins.
 Journal of Hydrology, 124820

-Le, M.H., Nguyen Q.B., Pham, H.T., Patil, A.A., Do H.X., Ramsankaran R., Bolten, J.& Lakshmi, V (2022).
+* Le, M.H., Nguyen Q.B., Pham, H.T., Patil, A.A., Do H.X., Ramsankaran R., Bolten, J.& Lakshmi, V (2022).
 Assimilation of SMAP products in streamflow simulations – Is spatial information more important than temporal information.
 Remote Sensing, 14(7), 1607

 ## Software requirements
  * Shapefile of your study area (optional) or general coordinations of your study area (in latitude, longitude)